calhwd15508/SoftTactileSensing/index.md

 ## Materials and Libraries
 * Soft Tactile Sensor (STS)
 This sensor was developed by Isabella Huang and is made up of a base, a membrane, and a camera housed within the sensor.
 The camera streams in point cloud data of the membrane, allowing it to track for deformities, which provide the data necessary to analyze pressure, force, or topographical measurements.
+The point cloud data output by the sensor was an ordered 2d array with depth measurements.

 * Augmented Reality (AR) Tags
 These are simple orientation-dependent markers printed on pieces of paper.
 They can be used with a camera and software to track the orientation and position of the piece of paper (or whatever it is attached to).